 The next time you go to a store and see detergents with “green,” “eco-friendly,” and “enzyme-based” labels, they are all probably safe for you and our environment, but the most conscientious consumers read ingredients lists to make sure.

 Enzymes reduce carbon emissions

 The detergent footprint is as bad as the carbon footprint!
 Chemical detergents are made by petrochemicals that are obtained from mining the earth’s surface.
 It’s a disastrous activity that harms our environment in many ways.
 Laundry detergents usually come in nonrecyclable and nonreusable plastic packages.
 Imagine how much plastic we are adding to the landfills, given the weekly purchase of chemical detergents.

 On the other hand, biological detergents containing enzymes are likely to last longer, as you only need a small amount of detergent in every wash.
-They come in forms like pods, sheets, and tablets that use little packaging material and can be easily shipped and stored.
+They come in forms like laundry detergent sheets, pods, and tablets that use little packaging material and can be easily shipped and stored.